 After The Bauhaus was shut down in 1932 due to the Nazi Regime, Mies eventually emigrated to the US in 1938 to head the Armour Institute, which later became the Illinois Institute of Technology.

 Mies didn’t receive wide public recognition in the US until he was over 50 years old.

 At IIT, he designed several individual buildings and a comprehensive campus plan that was dominated by structural clarity.

-During his stint at the IIT for 20 years, he founded the second Chicago school of architecture that was characterised by focus on the structure and aesthetic minimalism.
-The buildings had simplified style and open rectilinear plans with high-rise, such as the 860-880 Lakeshore Drive.
+During his stint at the IIT for 20 years, he founded the second Chicago school of architecture that was characterized by a focus on the structure and aesthetic minimalism.
+The buildings had simplified style and open rectilinear plans with high-rise, such as 860-880 Lakeshore Drive.

-By mid 1950s, Mies became the most influential architect in the United States.
+By the mid-1950s, Mies became the most influential architect in the United States.

 He designed the Seagram building with Philip Johnson in 1958, The Seagram tower stands as an international style skyscraper in the middle of New York skyline.

 The Neue Nationalgalerie in Berlin, Germany was the fines and the last major construction of Mies where his ideology of ‘Less is more’ takes its true sense.